pedrosaclout/leaflet-maps-with-google-sheets/README.md

-# Leaflet Maps with Google Sheets
+# Alumni Map with Leaflet Maps and Google Sheets
-Customize Leaflet maps with a linked Google Sheets template or CSV files and GeoJSON data on GitHub
+Leaflet Alumni map with a linked Google Sheets on GitHub

 ![Preview](preview.jpg)